General Fertility Questions

 What is your specific expertise and track record with egg freezing?

 Vitrification (the ultra-rapid freezing of human eggs) is a relatively advanced technology.
 But to fulfill on the promise of extended fertility, freezing is not enough: successful thawing of the fragile eggs needs to be achieved, which is even more challenging, and the birth of healthy babies should follow.
-As pioneers in this field, Doctor Melvin Thornton and the CT Fertility lab team are proud of their unique track record of over 60 live births resulting from frozen-eggs pregnancies, with success rates that are close to the national average for fresh eggs.
+As pioneers in fertility treatments, Doctor Melvin Thornton and the CT Fertility lab team are proud of their unique track record of over 60 live births resulting from frozen-eggs pregnancies, with success rates that are close to the national average for fresh eggs.

 Who will be actually freezing my eggs, and what are their qualifications?